Safeguarding and Child Protection: Parents' Guide

 • Follow the county requirements on reporting and tracking pupils going missing from education

-• Ensure all staff understand the culture of safety and raising concerns (whistleblowing) as set out in the Code of Conduct (AIMS, GOVERNORS & STAFF, ROUTINES & DUTIES> Code of Conduct).
+• Ensure all staff understand the culture of safety and raising concerns (whistleblowing) as set out in the Code of Conduct (INTRODUCTION>AIMS, GOVERNORS & STAFF, ROUTINES & DUTIES> Code of Conduct).

 • Ensure that this policy is reviewed annually by the governing committee, is in line with Oxfordshire County Council’s policy and any deficiencies or weaknesses remedied without delay,